porchdotcom/smart-form/README.md

 ## Features
 This project makes it easy for developers to build dynamic forms with these features:

-* Get the next question based on the current question and the user response
+* Get the next question based on the current question and the user's previous responses
-* Get the question text can be dynamically changed based on the user response
+* Get the question text which can be dynamically changed based on the user's previous responses
 * Count the number of steps to the end question.
 This number can be used to build a progress bar.

 ## Live Examples